neda-ale/Coursera_Capstone/README.md

 ## Conclusion

-Opening a restaurant is a complex task that can lead to a large monetary loss if not done properly.
-Thus, extensive research about the area would greatly increase the likelihood of the restaurant succeeding.
-From the project above, I demonstrated the workflow necessary for a client to determine what area the restaurant should open.
+Opening a restaurant is fun and at the same time complex and challenging.
+If enough researches wouldn't done properly, it can lead to a large monetary loss.
+Therefore, substantial amount of research about the area would greatly increase the chance of the restaurant to be succeed.
+In this project, I try to demonstrate the necessary information for an investor to determine what area the restaurant should open.